nbfalcon/ptemplate/README.md

 templates that can contain various files and directories, including yasnippets.
 Such templates ("ptemplates") can even be made intelligent using Emacs Lisp.

+But ptemplate cannot just automate projects: templates can also be expanded to existing directories, meaning that things like creating classes could also be automated.

+# Features
+- Powerful, scriptable templates (using Emacs LISP)
+- Interactive file snippets
+- Purely automatic file generation using yasnippets
+- Template inheritance
+- Parallel expansion of multiple templates at once

 # Usage
 ## Creating new projects
 For helm users, run `ptemplate-new-project`.
 It will then prompt you to select a